core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 5. The server decrypts and verifies the request using the pairwise mode of Group OSCORE as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}} and the Recipient Context from Step 4, with the difference that the server does not perform replay checks against a Replay Window (see below).

-In case of successful verification, the server MUST also perform the following actions, before possibly delivering the request to the application.
+If the verification is successful, the server MUST also perform the following actions, before possibly delivering the request to the application.

 * Starting from the recovered plain CoAP request, the server MUST recompute the same hash that the client computed at Step 2 of {{sssec-use-deterministic-requests-client-req}}.